-AI Search Visibility: What It Is and How to Measure It
+AI Search Visibility: What It Is and Why It Matters

-TL;DR: AI search visibility is how often your brand appears and gets cited in answers from ChatGPT, Perplexity, Gemini and Google AI Overviews.
-It's the new front of SEO in 2026: most AI answers end without a click, so being named in the answer beats ranking a blue link no one sees.
-You can't see a private chat, so you measure it differently, by running a fixed set of prompts and tracking your share of the answers against competitors, engine by engine.
+TL;DR: AI search visibility is how often your brand is named and cited in answers from ChatGPT, Perplexity, Gemini and Google AI Overviews.
+Most AI answers end without a click, so being named beats ranking a link no one sees — and you measure it engine by engine.

 For twenty years, being visible in search meant one thing: ranking high enough on Google that people clicked your link.
 That definition is breaking.
 More and more, people ask an AI assistant a question and read the answer it writes, sources and all, without clicking anything.
 AI search visibility is your presence inside those answers.
-This page explains what it means, why it matters now, what drives it, and the part most guides skip: how you actually measure something you can't see.
+This page explains what it means, why it matters now, and what drives it, then points you to the dedicated guide for the part most people skip: measuring something you can't see.

-This is the concept-and-measurement page.
+This is the concept page.
 When you're ready for the step-by-step tactics, the deep-dives are linked throughout, starting with how to rank on ChatGPT.

 What "AI search visibility" actually means